Atlinx/Godot-Mono-CustomResourceRegistry/README.md

 # Godot Mono Custom Resource Registry Plugin

 This is a Godot C# plugin that registers custom C# resources and custom nodes for Godot.
-This plugin serves as a workaround for this Godot engine [issue](https://github.com/godotengine/godot/issues/27470).
+This plugin serves as a workaround for the Godot engine's [C# resource missing in context menu issue](https://github.com/godotengine/godot/issues/27470) and [C# resource saving issue](https://github.com/godotengine/godot/issues/38191).

 Based off of *CustomResourceRegisterPlugin* made by [wmigor](https://github.com/wmigor/godot-mono-custom-resource-register)